TomOrth/go-phrasebook-code/README.md

 # go-phrasebook-code
-Code written while reading "Go Programming Language Phrasebook"
+Code based on the code snippets in "Go Programming Language Phrasebook"